M.A. in Journalism and Media Studies Program

 The project gives students a wide degree of latitude but requires that they put together a substantial piece of work beyond what they have done for classes.

 For example, a design-oriented student might come up with a well thought-out approach to redesigning all or a section of a newspaper or a website.
 A student might report and write a series of articles on race relations, integrating the elderly into community life, crime and violence, or any other issue that affects the community.
 The project is expected to demonstrate a new and fresh approach to thinking about the topic.
+To review past ARPs generated by students in the JMS master's program, please visit the Nelson Poynter Library's Digital Archive.

 Students planning applied research projects should do the following beginning no later than two semesters before the intended graduation: